abeciana1/rcli_app/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+## Getting Started

+This gem focuses on helping beginner Rubyists get started with creating their own command-line applications.
+Please create your domain model files in `lib`.

+If you're interested in working with an API, the `dotenv` gem is in `Gemfile` and will get installed via the last step of the installation instructions.
+You will need to create a `.env` file to hide your API key as well.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/<github username>/rcli_app.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/<github username>/rcli_app/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/abeciana1/rcli_app.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/abeciana1/rcli_app/blob/master/CODE_OF_CONDUCT.md).

 ## Code of Conduct

-Everyone interacting in the RcliApp project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<github username>/rcli_app/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RcliApp project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/abeciana1/rcli_app/blob/master/CODE_OF_CONDUCT.md).

 ### License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)